Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/8
+1. I used a linked-list today to perform arithmetic addition (not the most stimulating algorithm) in javascript.
+I messed up the composite logic statement.
+I said while (it is true that both are not null), while I meant to say (at least one is is not null), and that a was a very sublte point.
+2. Additionally, I am moving into being interested in backend development.
+I really like that stuff, and I'm going to now push towards that goal by studying algorithms and data structures everyday, and also will be working on backend work, like Rails and Active Record lite, reviewing SQL, and building a project with more complex API on my project.

 ## 11/7
 1. Today, I had a lot of conversations.
 I'm feeling conflicted about how to structure my time, and am I don't know what really excites me about software development.
 I want to start my next project and apply to backend positions using SQL and the backend Framework, but it seems that I have prepared more for the front end roles.
 Yet, I'm more excited about seeing the backend be put together.
 So I need to figure out how to structure my time.
 2. Also, I miss playing the piano and I wish I could just play the piano and share that with the world and have a community of musicians to be around.
 That would be the best thing ever.
 How can I do that?
 I need to learn back end development.